Course

 ART 399 Textile Topics

-ART 399 DIGITAL TEXTILES
+ART 399 TEXTILE TECHNOLOGY

-OFFERED SPRING 2025
+OFFERED SPRING 2026

 Intermediate-level topics in textile arts based on various subjects of inquiry.
 Focus on a specific theme, media, and/or process while engaging in assignments that develop ideation and critical thinking.
 Topics have included: Costume Design, Off-Loom Weaving, Wearable Art, and Clothing, Identity & Culture.